 As a healing food, nettle is a general tonic, a nutritive, building herb.
 European herbal expert David Hoffmann calls it “one of the most widely applicable plants we have,” and says that nettles strengthen and support the whole body.
 In fact, Hoffmann’s motto is, “If in doubt, use nettles.”
 At its peak ripeness, nettle contains up to 25 percent dry weight protein, which is top-notch for a leafy green vegetable.

 Is kale your go-to leafy green because of its high calcium content?
-You'll go nuts for stinging nettle, which, at 428 mg of calcium per cup, boasts four times the amount of calcium as kale.
+You’ll go nuts for this mineral-rich herb, which, at 428 mg of calcium per cup, boasts four times the amount of calcium as kale.
 Naturally high in iron, with 1.46 milligrams per 1-cup serving of cooked leaves (2 cups of fresh leaves or 2 tablespoons of crushed, dried leaves, which makes one cup of nettle tea), nettle is a champion for blood health.

 In a word association game, when you hear alfalfa, the first thing that may come to mind is “horse food.”
 After that, “sprouts.”
 Turns out, though, that alfalfa is a versatile food for people.
 It’s a legume related to clover, beans, and licorice, and its young leaves can be used in salads or as steamed greens.
 Alfalfa is high in calcium and other minerals; protein; B vitamins; and vitamins C, D, E, and K. With its mild, grassy taste, dried alfalfa is refreshing as a tea, or you can consume the dried powder in food or capsules.
 Capsules are often taken as a diuretic and to lower high cholesterol.

 Horsetail, an ancient plant, grows abundantly all over the globe.
 Herbalists have pointed to its bone-healing properties for centuries, and it’s a traditional joint medicine.